galanisd/omtd-store/README.md

 installAsInit.dService.sh <configFileName>
 ```

-Choose one of the configuration files that are available in scripts folder and adapt them
+Choose one of the configuration files that are available in scripts folder and adapt it
 if required.